» Workspace Settings

 » VCS Connection and Repository

 You can use the "Select a VCS connection" buttons and "Repository" field to change which VCS repository the workspace gets configurations from.
+To remove an already configured VCS connection, use the "skip this step" link instead of one of the VCS buttons.
 See also:

 - Creating Workspaces for more details about selecting a VCS repository.

 - Connecting VCS Providers to Terraform Cloud for more details about configuring VCS integrations.

 API: If you need to change VCS connections for many workspaces at once, consider automating the changes with the Update a Workspace endpoint.
 This is most common when moving a VCS server, or when a vendor deprecates an older API version.